fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 }
 ```

-See the [express documentation](http://expressjs.com/en/5x/api.html#req.query) for info how to access the query parameters.
+See the [express documentation](http://expressjs.com/en/5x/api.html#req.query) for info on how to access the query parameters.

-If the query parameters of the request are of the wrong type or missing, response with proper status code and error message are given
+If the query parameters of the request are of the wrong type or missing, a response with proper status code and error message is given:

 ```js
 {